-Explore the sunny mediterranean waters, letting our boats take you to remote anchorages away from the tourist hustle and bustle
+Explore the sunny mediterranean waters, letting our boats take you to remote anchorages away from the tourist hustle and bustle.

 Walk through quaint harbour towns with streets lined with beautifully maintained Romanesque and Renaissance buildings and Venetian architecture, basking in sunshine and history.
-The coastal town of Pula is home to the best preserved Roman ruins outside of Italy and its impressive Venetian architecture is a sight not to be missed.
+The coastal town of Pula is home to the best-preserved Roman ruins outside of Italy and its impressive Venetian architecture is a sight not to be missed.
 Home to the last Roman amphitheatre with a complete circle wall (27 BC-68 AD), it’s one of the last of its type in the world and is one of Croatia’s best kept architectural secrets.

-All the ships in our fleet are very comfortable, offering you everything you need throughout your time on board.
+All the ships in our fleet are very comfortable, offering you everything you need throughout your time onboard.
 The crew endeavour to source local delicacies where possible, you’ll often see the chef leap offshore as soon as the sails are down in search of the evenings treat!